Nova music festival memorial site

 Visiting Wounded Soldiers in Rehab and Hospitals

 Unfortunately, many soldiers have been wounded since the beginning of the war and often spend months in rehabilitation.
-Many Israelis and tourists make visits to wounded IDF soldiers at various hospitals and rehab centers across the country.
+Many Israelis and tourists visit wounded IDF soldiers at various hospitals and rehab centers across the country.
 Some of the major rehab centers include Sheba Medical Center in Ramat Gan, Soroka Medical Center in Be’er Sheva, Tel Aviv Sourasky Medical Center – Ichilov Hospital, and Beilinson Hospital - Rabin Medical Center in Petach Tikvah.
 There is no need to arrange these visits in advance; you can simply show up.
 If you’re wondering what to bring, soldiers appreciate entertainment items like games - backgammon, chess, checkers, and cards—and treats such as dried fruit, fresh fruit, and candy.
 For those who prefer a more organized visit to the hospitals then contact B’lev Echad.

 Grilling for Israel BBQ for IDF soldiers (Photo courtesy of Grilling for Israel)